2023 Solar Incentives Guide for Waukesha, WI - Tax Credits & Rebates

 State & Local Solar Incentives

 Some solar incentives may be provided by state and local governments.
-As with federal incentives, these could include tax credits, rebates and more.
-The incentives — which may be provided by your county or municipality, or by the state of Wisconsin — might be offered on an ongoing basis, or for only a limited time.
+As with federal incentives, these can include tax credits, rebates and more.
+Some incentives are ongoing, while others may only be available for a limited time.
+Incentives might be given by your county or municipality, or by the Wisconsin government.

 Next Steps for Installing Solar in Waukesha